 The mission of God, as revealed in Scripture, is accomplished through discipleship.
 Jesus Christ did not commission the Church to merely win converts, but to make disciples who live in obedience to His teachings and reproduce His life in others.

-Jesus Himself established the biblical model of discipleship by choosing TWELVE MEN “…that they should BE WITH HIM, and that HE MIGHT SEND THEM FORTH TO PREACH” (Mark 3:14).
-Before they got involved in public ministry, they were privately formed.
-He taught His disciples the mysteries of the Kingdom (Matthew 13:11), He corrected their ambitions (Luke 22:24–26), He modeled what prayer is (Luke 11:1), and demonstrated obedience to the Father (John 5:19).
-This reveals that discipleship is RELATIONAL, INTENTIONAL, and ROOTED in shared life.
+Jesus Himself established the Biblical model of discipleship by choosing TWELVE MEN “…that they should BE WITH HIM, and that HE MIGHT SEND THEM FORTH TO PREACH” (Mark 3:14).
+Before the disciples got involved in public ministry, they were privately formed.
+He taught them the mysteries of the Kingdom (Matthew 13:11), corrected their selfish and carnal ambitions (Luke 22:24–26), modeled what prayer is (Luke 11:1), and demonstrated obedience to the Father (John 5:19), revealing that discipleship is RELATIONAL, INTENTIONAL, and ROOTED in shared life and the early Church advanced through this same pattern.

-After the outpouring of the Spirit, Scripture records that “they CONTINUED steadfastly in the apostles’ DOCTRINE and FELLOWSHIP, and in BREAKING OF BREAD, and in PRAYERS” (Acts 2:42).
-This devotion to teaching and spiritual discipline produced stability and multiplication because the Bible says: “…the Lord added to the church daily such as should be saved” (Acts 2:47).
-Biblical mission thrives where disciples are grounded in doctrine and ordered by spiritual practices.
+After the outpouring of the Spirit, the Bible records that “they CONTINUED steadfastly in the apostles’ DOCTRINE and FELLOWSHIP, and in BREAKING OF BREAD, and in PRAYERS” (Acts 2:42).
+This devotion to teaching and spiritual discipline produced stability and multiplication because the Bible says: “…THE LORD ADDED to the Church daily such as should be saved” (Acts 2:47).

 Brother Paul’s apostolic ministry further reinforced discipleship as being central to mission.
-He testified, “I kept back nothing that was profitable unto you, but have showed you, and have taught you publicly, and from house to house” (Acts 20:20).
-His aim was not mere belief, but maturity: “My little children, of whom I travail in birth again UNTIL CHRIST BE FORMED IN YOU” (Galatians 4:19).
-Brother Paul committed doctrine to faithful men, charging them to teach others also (2 Timothy 2:2), establishing a biblical chain of generational transmission.
+He testified that he “…kept back nothing that was profitable unto you, but have showed you, and have taught you PUBLICLY, and from HOUSE TO HOUSE” (Acts 20:20).
+His aim was not for them to merely believe, but to mature and he proved this when he wrote to the Church in Galatia, saying: “My little children, of whom I travail in birth again UNTIL CHRIST BE FORMED IN YOU” (Galatians 4:19).
+He committed doctrine to faithful men, and instructed them to teach others also who are able to continue the chain of generational transmission (2 Timothy 2:2).

 Discipleship in mission is also fathered and relational.

-As disciples are taught, grounded, and sent, the promise of Jesus is fulfilled because at that point,“The earth shall be filled with the knowledge of the glory of the LORD” (Habakkuk 2:14).
+As disciples are TAUGHT, GROUNDED, and SENT, the promise of Jesus is fulfilled because at that point, “The earth shall be filled with the knowledge of the glory of the LORD” (Habakkuk 2:14).
+The biblical mandate by which God wins the world is through disciples that are formed by the Word and released by the Spirit.

 Author